-The Therapeutic Interchange Program (TIP) has developed a process allowing physicians and other prescribers to endorse the Washington State Preferred Drug List (PDL), and requires pharmacists to automatically substitute the preferred drug for non preferred drugs prescribed by these practitioners unless the prescription is for a refill of an antipsychotic, antidepressant, chemotherapy, antiretroviral, or immunosuppressive drug, in which case the pharmacist shall dispense the prescribed non preferred drug.
+The Therapeutic Interchange Program (TIP) has developed a process allowing physicians and other prescribers to endorse the Washington State Preferred Drug List (PDL), and requires pharmacists to automatically substitute the preferred drug for non-preferred drugs prescribed by these practitioners unless the prescription is for a refill of an antipsychotic, antidepressant, chemotherapy, antiretroviral, or immunosuppressive drug, or for the refill of a immunomodulator/antiviral treatment for hepatitis C for which an established, fixed duration of therapy is prescribed for at least twenty-four weeks but no more than forty-eight weeks in which case the pharmacist shall dispense the prescribed non preferred drug.

 How Does a Practitioner Become an Endorsing Practitioner?

 How Long Will it Take For my Endorsement Status to Update?